 3. Maintain physical distancing

 In a camping atmosphere, you might come in contact with many others.
 But now, activities like singing around the campfire, smoking together, and buffets are a big no. You have to avoid contact games like soccer or dodgeball.
 Similarly, you could miss swimming and rafting for now.
-Rather than using common restrooms and taps, you could opt for a full hook up recreation vehicle.
+Rather than using common restrooms and taps, you could opt for a full hook-up recreation vehicle.
 Within an RV, you have water and electricity supply, and at times even have lavatory facilities.
-Maintain physical distance is the basic precaution one must take while camping.
+You could even purchase your own safety barriers (there are temporary options available) to place around your camp, so others know not to come too close!
+Maintaining physical distance is the basic precaution one must take while camping.